 Bella Chidlow is a 23 year old artist who grew up in the Blue Mountains and now lives and works in Wollongong, south of Sydney.
 Since completing her Bachelor of Creative Arts at the University of Wollongong she has interned at the Sheila Foundation and the magazines Art Almanac and Artist Profile in Sydney.

-Notes on the conservation process
+Notes on the conservation process.
+By Anne Gaulton.

 I think the monochromatic paint scheme is likely to have been part of an exercise set at art school for the students.
 The large easel and the brown wrap coat make me think this is an art school setting.